aksommerville/ra3/README.md

 - - - ^ That exit status might be a lie; we weren't checking WIFEXITED.
 - - - The 6 expected HTTP calls did go out, and succeeded, same as normal cases.
 - - 2023-11-27T16:10: double free or corruption (out) ; not during startup. twice within 10 or so launches. probably audio related ...fixed a cheapsynth allocation thing, and it seems ok now.
+- - 2023-11-28T16:25: Another segfault submitting search entry.
+I bet it happens during processing of the incoming search results.
+- - - Spamming the search box can reproduce it, apparently, but it might take a hundred tries.
+- - - ...grr 400 tries and nothing
+- - - With more extensive logging, somehow it's happening a lot more!
+Only takes like 5 tries each time now.
+- - - Not during gamedetails update or carousel update.
+We receive the response, tick the gui, then... unknown
+- - - Definitely during gui_update.
+First root update after AUX1 went true.
+- - - gui_widget_keyboard was modifying internal state after its callback, and the callback deletes it. easy fix. but that can't be the same bug as the startup segfaults.
+- - - I expect we're still exposed to that class of problem elsewhere.
+Widget fires a callback that destroys it.
 - - [ ] Observed empty search results at launch, when a valid 30-ish-game query was present.
 - - [ ] Don't show "args" comments in gamedetails.
 - [ ] Web